Dovetails and box joints done over easyComments (0)

-I had the RTJ400 out of the box and making sawdust in about an hour, but jig owners know that assembly is only the tip of the iceberg.
+Setup: I had the RTJ400 out of the box and making sawdust in about an hour, but jig owners know that assembly is only the tip of the iceberg.
 Unless you use your jig regularly, setup is a challenge every time you take it off the shelf.
 Realizing that months may pass between one set of joints and the next, the manufacturer provides instructions in three different formats: a spiral-bound guide, a 74-minute DVD, and five instruction strips (Photo A).

 Trial Run: Using dovetail and straight bits, the RTJ400 allows routing through dovetails in stock ranging from 1⁄4 to 1" thick, and half-blind dovetails in material from 1⁄2" to 1" thick.
 The jig’s maximum board width capacity is 151⁄2".
 Unlike the adjustable templates on some jigs, the fixed fingers on the RTJ400 dictate tail spacing, so you may have to design drawer heights and case depths to suit.
 That said, the instructions will help you select the right width and tail counts I was able to achieve tap-tight joints in a few attempts due to Leigh’s patented e10 bushing.
 This elliptically-shaped bushing and its etched-number face enable users to adjust a joint’s fit in .001" increments (Photo B) and then record the setting for future cuts.
 I found the bushing to be a special blessing for box joints–a joint that often requires much trial and error.
 Dialing in the bushing is significantly faster and easier than bump-adjusting a jig with a sliding stop.

+The RTJ400 is a perfect partner to any router table, especially those equipped with built-in height adjustment and dust collection.
 After using this jig, I’m saving up for a router lift so that I can put it to full use.